Where We Are

 Breedon church is clearly visible on top of Breedon Hill.
 In Breedon village turn off the main road by the garden centre and drive up the road to the top of the hill.

 Isley Walton church is the most difficult of the four to find.
 It is situated opposite the turn to Melbourne on the A453 but it is hidden behind the trees.
-It may be approached by turning into the farm track 100 metres to the south of the Melbourne turn on the A453.
+It may be approached by turning into the driveway 50 metres to the north of the Melbourne turn on the A453, just at the end of the red brick wall on the right hand side.

 Staunton Harold church is situated in the grounds of Staunton Harold, which is now a Sue Ryder home.
 Take the turn off the main road, signposted to Melbourne, between Lount and Breedon and turn immediately left into the drive of Staunton Harold.
 The drive is approximately 1 kilometre in length and nowadays takes a circuitous route which brings you round the back of the hall.
 There is a large car park by the garden centre and from there bear right on foot to find the main hall.
 The church is in front of the hall by the lake.
 You can bring some bread to feed the ducks if you like.